 These yummy cookies mean so much to me.
-I used to make these cookies with my nephew before my own boys were even a thought in my mind.
+I used to make these peanut butter and jelly cookies with my nephew before my own boys were even a thought in my mind.
 When my boys were little their amazing Auntie Heather got us the cookbook she found the recipe from: C Is For Cooking, recipes from the street.
 This Sesame Street cook book is the kids favorite.

 My favorite thing about this recipe is that I can make the dough and keep it in the fridge for up to 2 days.
 This is a big batch-makes about 5 dozen (60 cookies)

 The kids and I can spread out the fun over the weekend, or make them the entire batch to give as a gift.

 - 1/2 cup smooth natural peanut butter

 - 1 1/4 cups sugar

 - 2 table spoons of low-fat milk (we used almond)